rednblkx/HAP-ESPHome/README.md

 ### 4.1 Disclaimer

-Like in the case of [HomeKey-ESP32](https://github.com/rednblkx/HomeKey-ESP32), the functionality consists of reverse engineered parts thanks to [@kormax](https://github.com/kormax) and [@kupa22](https://github.com/kupa22) and it is **not** an official implementation by Apple and the functionality or parts of it might or might not break in the future and/or lack official features or internal implementations.
+The functionality of Homekey is entirely based on reverse engineering since HomeKit specs stopped being available to hobbyists and therefore the entire functionality or parts of it might or might not break in the future and/or lack official features or any internal implementations.

 ### 4.2 Setup

-As it has been mentioned and showcased above, when adding a `lock:` you can also enable homekey functionality by assigning the id for the PN532 component to the `nfc_id` property.

-**Important Note:** Modifications were required to the ESPHome PN532 driver components in order to have the implementation functional and only the `pn532_spi` component has been modified at this time.
-Additionally, it is recommended to keep the `update_interval` very low (< 500ms) for a quicker reaction on detecting and for decreasing the traffic time as sometimes it might fallback to another flow to attest the key which increases the amount of data exchanges.
-If you experience crashes, try to raise the `update_interval`.
+> [!IMPORTANT]
+> Only PN532 over SPI(`pn532_spi` component) is supported at the moment due to required modifications that haven't been ported to other protocols or chips

+> [!NOTE]
+> For quick reactions and to avoid issues, don't raise the `update_interval` over 500ms

 ```yaml
 spi: